-SAFEGUARDING PROCEDURES FOR MUSIC DEPARTMENT
+SAFEGUARDING PROCEDURES FOR MUSIC AND LITURGY DEPARTMENT

-I. The Department adheres to the Policy on Safeguarding approved and adopted by the Chapter of Guildford Cathedral.
-In order to create an environment in which children are safe from harm while engaged in their role as choristers, the following steps are taken:

-I.I The Organist and Master of the Choristers, the Sub-Organist, the Organ Scholar, the Lay Clerks, the Music Secretary, the Vocal Consultant and the Chaperones are all DBS-checked and undergo Diocesan Safeguarding training regularly.

-1.2.
-The Chorister Handbook (and Girl Chorister Handbook being produced, both documents will be held by the Music Department) detail all of the rehearsals and services regularly attended by choristers.
+- I. The Department adheres to the Policy on Safeguarding approved and adopted by the Chapter of Guildford Cathedral.
+In order to create an environment in which children are safe from harm while engaged in their role as choristers, the following steps are taken: - 1.1 The Organist and Master of the Choristers, the Sub-Organist, the Organ Scholar, the Lay Clerks, the Liturgy and Music Administrator, the Vocal Consultant and the Chaperones are all DBS-checked and undergo Diocesan Safeguarding training regularly. - 1.2.
+The Music Department holds details of all of the rehearsals and services regularly attended by choristers.
+A rehearsal schedule is sent out to all parents.
 A ten minute rule is in force, which means that the Cathedral is unable to accept responsibility for children more than ten minutes before or after a rehearsal or service.
-Parents are required to sign a consent form (held by the Music Secretary) agreeing to this rule before their children are accepted as choristers.
+Parents are required to sign a consent form (held by the Music and Liturgy Department Secretary) agreeing to this rule on an annual basis.
 Medical forms for each child under the age of 18 are sent out to be filled in and are collected in and held securely on an annual basis.
-Parents / guardians are asked to advise of any changes as necessary.
+Parents/guardians are asked to advise of any changes as necessary.
 Consent forms for children to leave the Cathedral building by themselves are also sent out to be filled in and are collected in and held securely on an annual basis.

-1.3.
+- 1.3.
 The Cathedral endeavours to provide chaperones for choristers at all times whilst they are at the Cathedral.
 If children fall ill their parents will be called immediately and Chaperones will stay with the child until parents or other nominated guardian are able to arrive.
 Alternative chaperone cover for the remaining choristers will be sought in the meantime.
-Detailed instructions are contained in the Notes for Chaperones.
-I.4.
+Detailed instructions are contained in the Notes for Chaperones. - 1.4.
 The Crypt is exclusively for the use of choristers at the following times (and at other times as advised by the Music Department and agreed by the Diary Management Group):

+Sundays

-Sundays 8.50 am to 12.45 pm and 5.05 pm to 7.50 pm
+8.50 am to 12.45 pm

+4.35 pm to 7.15 pm

+Tuesdays

-Tuesdays 4.30 pm to 8.30 pm
+4.20 pm to 8.30 pm

+Thursdays

-Thursdays 4.30 pm to 6.35 pm
+4.20 pm to 6.35 pm

+Fridays

-Fridays 4.30 pm to 6.35 pm
+4.20 pm to 6.35 pm

 1.5.
-Detailed risk assessments are carried out for children with known medical conditions and for each external engagement and tour, and copies held by the Music Secretary as well as left on file whilst away.
+Detailed risk assessments are carried out for children with known medical conditions and for each external engagement and tour, and copies held by the Liturgy and Music Administrator as well as left on file whilst away.
 The following Ofsted guidelines are followed when allocating the numbers of adults to supervise each party:

-Supervising adults (Minimum) (1 is leader) Age of children Max. number Ratio
+Supervising Adults Age of Children Max No Ratio

+(Minimum)

+(one is leader)

-2 3 - 8 16 1:8
+2 3-8 16 1:8

 2 Over 8 20 1:10

-Contact: penny@guildford-cathedral.org
+Contact: canonliturgist@guildford-cathedral.org